barrachri/christianbarra.com/content/posts/let-me-introduce-slots.md

 - What do you think about **__slots__**?
 - Is there a use case where you have found **__slots__** extremely useful?

-This blog post is a notebook, you can download it from [here](/files/)
+This blog post was a notebook, you can download it from [here](https://github.com/barrachri/chrisbarra.xyz/blob/master/static/files/let-me-introduce-slots.ipynb)

 Credits